Friday, August 23, 2024

 Should I care about average engagement time?

 Google Analytics throws lots of metrics your way.
 If you're looking at how engaged your users are, it's easy to latch on to average engagement time per active user.
-It's the first number in the Engagement Section, after all.
+It's the first number in the Engagement Report, after all.

 Average engagement time: 1 minute 29 seconds